Skip to content

 • Control-plane tier:

-• production — single control-plane node, production SLA.
+• Production (production) — three dedicated control-plane nodes (HA quorum), production SLA.

 • VPC + subnet the cluster runs in (the region is inherited from the VPC).